Midnight Sun in Iceland: What to Do & Where to Go

 To have the best experience, you can embark on some of the above activities to make the most of it.

-How long does the Midnight Sun last?
+How long does the Midnight Sun last in Iceland?

-There are only a couple of weeks around the summer solstice in which the sun is still visible at midnight.
+There are only a couple of weeks around the Summer Solstice in which the sun is still visible at midnight.
 However, from May to July, you’ll see that the sky never really gets dark, while the sun does dip below the horizon.

 You may be considering that if the Midnight Sun occurs in summer, the opposite happens in winter.
 Daylight hours indeed dwindle during winter, sometimes with just 4-5 hours of daylight in 24 hours.
 But even in the depths of winter, Iceland is not dark all day.
 This time of year does allow visitors to spot the Northern Lights on clear nights, so there is always something to see in Iceland’s skies!

 Above are just a few of the tours and activities that you can do under the midnight sun in Iceland.
 It makes for a spectacular backdrop for whatever you want to do, be it hiking, sightseeing, or road-tripping.
 However, some of these activities are in remote locations around Iceland, so you might want to consider hiring a car to get around.
-This also means that you can enjoy exploring the country in the midnight sun on your own too.
-If you are looking to book a car rental in Iceland, then Reykjavik Rent a Car can help.
+This also means that you can enjoy exploring the country in the Midnight Sun on your own, too.
+If you are looking to book a car rental in Iceland, then Reykjavík Rent a Car can help.
 Book with us online today.

 Back